unix::signal

 fn restore

-fn restore(signum: signal, action: *sigaction) void;
+fn restore(signum: sig, action: *sigaction) void;

 Restores previous signal behavior following handle.